nghttp2/nghttp2/README.rst

 Notes for building on Windows (Mingw/Cygwin)
 -------------------------------------------

-Under Mingw environment, you can only complie the library, it's `libnghttp2-X.dll` and `libnghttp2.a`.
+Under Mingw environment, you can only compile the library, it's `libnghttp2-X.dll` and `libnghttp2.a`.

 If you want to compile the applications(`h2load`, `nghttp`, `nghttpx`, `nghttpd`), you need to use the Cygwin environment.